After surgery

 Some women develop scar tissue in the armpit after lymph node removal.
 The connective tissues in the armpit get inflamed, which forms one or more tight bands.
 This usually happens within the first few weeks or months after the operation.

-Cording is harmless but can be painful and can limit your arm movement.
+Cording is harmless but can be painful and may limit your arm movement.
 Massaging the area regularly can help.
 Tell your breast care nurse if you develop cording.
 They can refer you to a physiotherapist.
 They can show you how to massage the area and teach you stretching exercises.
 It usually gets better within a few months.
 Taking anti inflammatory painkillers may also help.
 Speak to your nurse or doctor about taking these.

-Picture showing cording in the armpit
+Picture showing cording in the armpit.

 It is important to massage the scar area to keep the skin as supple as possible.
 This can be done with a gentle moisturiser.
 If you are having radiotherapy, check with your specialist which moisturiser is suitable.